 • All hearing dates will be offered within 4 sitting weeks of the grant of permission for UKSC cases and within 8 sitting weeks of the grant of permission for JCPC cases.

 Costs

-• All provisional assessments of costs (which are conducted on paper) will be completed within 2 months of the filing of the bill of costs.
+• All provisional assessments will be carried out within six weeks of the filing of all the necessary paperwork.

 Public Access, Education and Outreach